yourcelf/signpdf/README.md

   -h, --help         show this help message and exit --date             enable clicking a second location for adding signature date.
   --output [OUTPUT]  Output file.
-Defaults to input filename plus '_signed' --pageno PAGENO    Which page to apply the signature (default= 1).
+Defaults to input filename plus '_signed' --text             Instead of signature, you will be propted for text to insert --pageno PAGENO    Which page to apply the signature (default= 1).
  ```